exasol/public-knowledgebase/Database-Features/what-is-union-all-join-inversion.md

 - The date filter is applied before materialization, potentially **saving** a lot of **TEMP RAM**.
 - The date join is now applied on individual tables instead of on the big `tmp_subselect`.
 Indices on tables are persistent, while **indices on temporary objects** die with the object and potentially have to be re-created again within every query.
-- Better insights... checking the profile above, we immediately see that the large `STORE_SALES` table does not actually provide any rows matching the date filter.
+- Better insights... checking the profile above, we immediately see that the large `store_sales` table does not actually provide any rows matching the date filter.

 > **Note:** This optimization is **repeatable**, which means
 >
-> 1. it can push joins into cascaded UNION ALL subselects
+> 1. it can push joins into cascaded `UNION ALL` subselects
-> 2. it can push multiple joins into one UNION ALL
+> 2. it can push multiple joins into one `UNION ALL`

 ## Limitations